-"Hokie Wellness for Party Positive" Facebook Page
+"Hokie Wellness for Students" Facebook Page

 Continue to provide information to inform students about alcohol, other drugs, navigating college life, and moderating alcohol consumption.
-Posts also support the Division of Student Affairs "Aspirations for Student Learning".
+Posts also support Student Affairs "Aspirations for Student Learning".
 The page is administered by Hokie Wellness staff and peer educators.